 Aromaticity requires a planar loop of electrons in overlapping p orbitals.

 The number of electrons in the loop must be 4n+2, where n is an integer >= 0.
 We have not attempted to explain the reason for this requirement, but simply take it as empirical.

 Most of the structures shown on this page were drawn with ISIS/Draw or ChemSketch.
 The 3D models for cyclooctatetraene were made with ChemSketch.
 The 3D structures for 18-annulene were modified from the RasMol files for planar and energy-minimized 18-annulene in Dr. Dave Woodcock's wonderful collection at Okanagan University College in British Columbia.
 The main address for his collection is http://www.molecularmodels.ca/molecule/molecule_index.html.
 I have posted guides to help you get started with ISIS/Draw, ChemSketch, and RasMol.
-The ISIS/Draw program is no longer available; it has been superseded by Symyx Draw.
+(The ISIS/Draw program is no longer available.)
 These are all free programs, and easy to use and lots of fun!
 Thanks to Greg for assistance with developing this page.

 |All feedback encouraged.
 Please e-mail me any comments/corrections/suggestions.
 See Contact information, below.|

 Organic/Biochem (X402) home page Organic/Biochem (X402) Internet resources